vietanhnl95/C4E13_FinalProject/README.md

 # C4E13_FinalProject_TeamDaiSo

-This is the final project of Code 4 Everyone Course
+This is the final project of Code 4 Everyone Course.
+We have developed this website as the capstone project for a 3-month fundamental web development course at https://mindx.edu.vn/

 Website is live on: http://didaubaygio.herokuapp.com/